5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 For rates – visit the Buffalo Outdoor Center to get the most current rates.

-Buffalo Outdoor Center also has cabins for folks not interested in camping while out exploring the area.
+Buffalo Outdoor Center also has cabins for folks not interested in camping.

 How Much Does It Cost to Enter Buffalo National River?

-There is no entrance fee to enter the Buffalo National River Park boundaries.
+There is no entrance fee to enter the park boundaries.

-Along with jaw-dropping backcountry hikes, there are some pretty incredible places to camp right next to the river.
+Along with incredible backcountry hikes, there are some pretty cool places to camp right next to the river.
 The water is the most beautiful teal color.

 Lots of great information.
 We only passed through Arkansas briefly on a road trip, so I would like to go back and do some exploring.